platform-experience/serviceportal-widget-library/pe-kb-list/README.md

 ## API Dependencies

-<i>Dependencies are included and configured as part of the provided Update Set.</i>
+*Dependencies are included and configured as part of the provided Update Set.*

 > None